Anakinra use while Breastfeeding

 Summary of Use during Lactation

 Anainra is the pharmaceutical name for recombinant human interleukin-1 receptor antagonist (IL-1Ra).
 IL-1Ra is a normal component of human milk where it may play a role as an anti-inflammatory agent.
 No data exist on the excretion of anakinra into breastmilk after exogenous administration.
-One infant was reportedly breastfed during maternal anakinra therapy with no obvious adverse effects.
-However, long-term follow-up data on infants breastfed during maternal anakinra use are not available.
-An alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+Several infants have been breastfed during maternal anakinra therapy with no obvious adverse effects.
+If anakinra is required by the mother, it is not a reason to discontinue breastfeeding.

 Maternal Levels.
 The concentration of IL-1Ra in colostrum in normal mothers was 672 ng/L, which was higher than the plasma concentration.
 Mature milk levels were lower than those in colostrum.
 Samples collected over a period of 2 to 6 months postpartum indicated that mothers continued to excrete IL-1Ra during this time.
 Mothers with acute mastitis had slightly higher average levels of IL-1Ra than levels after recovery, but the median values were the same.
 The levels found in these mothers were the same as those of control mothers.

 Infant Levels.
 Relevant published information was not found as of the revision date.